DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <p class="coralie-texting">Starting into the spring semester, I had no idea what to expect about my undefinable relationship with Denis.
 It never occurred to me that he would want to start dating—I didn't think that he was ready.</p>
 <p class="coralie-texting">But one day, Denis asked if he could meet me, to discuss a matter with me.
 I braced myself for him to say "we've been hanging out too much lately" again.
 I arranged for us to meet for coffee in the morning—coffee would put my nerves at ease.</p>
 <p class="coralie-texting">I couldn't have been more wrong in my expectations.
-We sat on the Varsity terrace with our coffees, and with little delay, Denis asked me if we could call my parents to request their permission to date.</p>
+We sat on the Varsity terrace with our coffees, and with little delay, Denis asked me if we could phone my parents to request their permission to date.</p>
+Not only was I relieved, but also honoured.
+The next day, we phoned my parents and Denis asked my father persmission for us to date.
+My father and mother gave us their blessing, and thus we became official!</p>

 {% include javascript-gallery.html %}